How to Create Effective Food Standard Operating Procedures

 Food standard operating procedures are only useful if your team knows them.
 Go over key SOPs on day one.
 Walk new hires through each step and explain why they matter.

-Use hands-on training where possible to set expectations and avoid mistakes.
+Use hands-on training to set expectations and avoid mistakes.
 For example, show how to clean the fryer while using the SOP checklist.

-Don't forget to offer refreshers for existing staff too since people forget over time.
+Don't forget to offer refresher training materials for existing staff, since people forget over time.
 Regular training keeps everyone sharp and on the same page.

 8. Monitor Regulatory Compliance